 R&D Tax Credit Specialists

-Ed Surman, Director at Mushroom, interviewed Mike Newnham, Quantum R&D Tax Specialists, about Research and Development (R&D) Tax Claims, for Ed’s podcast, Business With The Fun Guys.
-The podcast interview is available here to listen to, however we’ve taken the main points of Newnham’s teachings and illustrate them here:
+Ed Surman, Director at Mushroombiz, interviewed Mike Newnham, Quantum R&D Tax Specialists, about Research and Development (R&D) Tax Claims, for Ed’s podcast, Business With The Fun Guys.
+The podcast interview is available on our website to listen to, however we’ve taken the main points of Newnham’s teachings and illustrate them here:

 The R&D Tax Credits Scheme is a simple process which rewards companies for being innovative.
 It can be an incredible support to business due to the implications on corporation tax.